EithonNetwork/EithonFixes/README.md

 ## Release history

+### 1.16 (2015-08-29)

+* NEW: When a flying player teleports to a world where flying is not allowed, we try to stop the flying.

 ### 1.15.1 (2015-08-23)

 * BUG: Cooldown for teleporting to worlds tried to find the world name among the cool down commands.